 Ortho-Bionomy is a gentle type of bodywork

-that has the ability to release dysfunctional patterns that no longer work well for the body.
+that can release dysfunctional patterns that no longer work well for the body.
 By exaggerating the body’s preferred

-postures, the body’s self-healing process is engaged and the inherent wisdom of the body is honored.
+postures, the body’s self-healing process is engaged, and the inherent wisdom of the body is honored.
 Stimulating

-your natural reflexes for self correction, your body is able

-to release tension patterns and reorganize.
+your natural reflexes for self-correction, your body can release tension patterns and reorganize.
 This is made possible when

 new options of movement are offered.
-Relaxing movements help to unlock tension patterns, relieve pain and also helps to restore
+Relaxing movements help to unlock tension patterns, relieve pain, and helps to restore

 structural balance.
 Ortho-Bionomy speaks to the body in a language the body can understand and respond.
 Ortho-Bionomy

 Who does it help?
 Clients include:

 problems • back issues • arthritis • problems associated with scoliosis • posture imbalances • neck

 and shoulder problems • everyone can feel better.